Air Algérie Flight 6289: Passengers and crew

-The aircraft was carrying 97 passengers.
-All 97 on board were dual French-Algerians nationals.
-Authorities stated that among the 97 passengers, a total of 39 passengers would have disembarked in Algiers and another 58 were heading to Ghardaia.
-Among the passengers were 14 members of the Mouloudia d'Adriane football team, who were heading to Ghardaia for the regional qualification of the Algerian League One.
+The aircraft was carrying 97 passengers and 6 crew members.
+A passenger manifest listed 6 French passengers on board but, according to the Algerian Foreign Minister, all 97 passengers held dual French-Algerian nationality.
+Authorities stated that 38 passengers would have disembarked in Ghardaïa, while the remaining 59 were heading to Algiers.
+Among the passengers were 14 members of the Mouloudia d'Adriane football team, who were heading to Ghardaïa for the regional qualification of the Algerian League One.

-There were 6 crew members on board, consisting of 2 flight crew and 4 cabin crew.
-The captain, 48-year-old Boualem Benaouicha (بوعلام بن عويشة), had accumulated a total of 10,760 hours of flight experience, including 1,087 hours on the Boeing 737-200 as captain.
-He had obtained his license to fly a Boeing 737 in 2001.
-The first officer, identified as 44-year-old Fatima Yousfi (فاطمة يوسفي), had accumulated a total of 5,219 flight hours, including 1,292 hours on the Boeing 737-200.
+There were six crew members on board, consisting of two flight crew and four cabin crew.
+The captain, 48-year-old Boualem Benaouicha, (Note: بوعلام بن عويشة) had accumulated a total of 10,760 hours of flight experience, including 1,087 hours on the Boeing 737-200 as captain.
+He had obtained his licence to fly a Boeing 737 in 2001.
+The first officer, identified as 44-year-old Fatima Yousfi, (Note: فاطمة يوسفي) had accumulated a total of 5,219 flight hours, including 1,292 hours on the Boeing 737-200.
+Fatima Yousfi is Algeria's first female commercial pilot.
 According to Algerian French-language newspaper Liberté, she was a sister of Algerian government official Youcef Yousfi.